Don't do according to the doings + customs of the people around you.

 Then, I read Leviticus 18 again and it all clicks.
 The ways of "these people" is fast.
 Go, do, see, be.
 Grow now, figure it all out now.
 Take these steps, or create your own path.
 Just do it... yesterday!

 But I feel God calling me a different way.
 One that removes myself from the rat race and puts me in the only race that matters--the one toward Him and His Kingdom.
 The one where slow is better than fast + last is first + service is success + small is great.

-I realized it when I stumbled into the blog for the Flourish Retreat.
+I realized it when I stumbled into a blog for something called Flourish Retreat.
 It's a quiet June weekend in Texas with 15 other women.
 Time and space to build relationships and grow (or flourish) in Christ.
 Structured, but with space to slow + listen + be.
 When I thought of the contrast to Allume (the 400+ person conference I have a ticket for in October), I started to cry.

 Lost in a crowd, floundering in my introversion.
 Drowning in even more information with little time or room to process or implement or seek God in it.
 Spending all that money to return home feeling like I need a break.

 Because that's the simple truth: I need a break.